 Established as a teaching college in the early 1800s, today the University of Chichester is a full-service university offering a wide-range of majors for both undergraduate and graduate students on two different campuses.
 HWS students will primarily study on the “Bishop Otter” campus.
 HWS students have the opportunity to study in a full immersion environment, taking classes and living alongside their British and international classmates, engaging with the campus and local community through service learning and student clubs, sport societies, and other associations.

 Students who participate in this program can select courses from a variety of departments, including but not limited to: studio art, dance, music, sport and exercise science, history, philosophy, psychology, performing arts, and religious studies.
-The standard course load is comprised of three course modules, for which students will receive 4 HWS credits.
+The standard course load is comprised of 4 course modules, for which students will receive 4 HWS credits.
 All courses are taught by University of Chichester faculty.
 Some classes have a service-learning component.
 For specific information about courses and the program, please consult the University of Chichester website for international students here.
 A module (course) guide can also be found here.

 Due to the wide range of courses offered at the University of Chichester, this program can accommodate students from a variety of disciplines.
 It will be of particular interest to those in the performing arts and the visual arts, those interested in sport and exercise sciences, and for students of history, philosophy, and religion.

 This program is open to sophomores, juniors, and seniors in good academic and social standing with a minimum GPA of 2.5.
 Due to the challenging nature of study abroad, student academic and disciplinary records will be carefully screened.